RS9977/LanguageCorrector/README.md

 ### Crawler
 Our crawler works as follows: URLs to crawl, URLs that have been crawl, and dissallowed domains are saved in HashSets.
 We used HashSets because they enforce uniqueness (we do not want to crawl the same URL multiple times) and operate in O(1) time for adding, removing, and contains operations.
 Seed URLs are added either by command line arguments or from a specified file.
 The seeds are loaded into the HashMap.
 From there, until we run out of URLs to crawl or hit our page crawl limit, we crawl each page one at a time.
 The crawl algorithm works as follows: the next URL is removed from the HashSet.
 We then check if its domain is known to allow crawling.
 If the domain has not been crawled before, we check the website's robots.txt file to see what pages are allowed to be crawled and save those preferences so we can respect them later.
 If the  has been crawled before, then then we simply check if the URL is in the allowed Domains HashSet.
 If it is not allowed, the URL is skipped.
 If it is allowed, we then update the wait delay and write to a file as much data as allowed per website (default 1KB).
 After a page is finished being crawled (and we are below the crawled page limit), the crawler fetches the next page and the process repeats.
 #### Checker
 Our checker is using two different methods to assign confidence points.
+A confidence point is 0 if the checker didn't find any problem and 100 if it was completley skeptical.
 The first method uses a State Machine and the second is using an n-Grams inspired implementation.
 The final score will be a weighted sum of these scores provided by two different methods.

 ##### State Machine Checker
 In order to have a good working State machine we need to first update the grammar and roles of each word manually.
 This step will be automatized to some extent in the next milestones.
 Tokens are provided in `CheckerCorrector/SQLite/mydatabase.db`, and also the basic graph provided by `CheckerCorrector/DirectedGraph/BasicGraph.java`.
 A sentence will first go through a typo checker and get updated if needed (it will also affect the confidence score).
 Then the sentence will be tokenized, and using the provided graph it will check whether the sentence is following the correct format or not, for each miss on any edge of the graph a penalty will be added to the confidence score.